We’re A Community Like No Other

 Our commitment to sustainability in our community includes co-hosting the Local Lumber Conference in partnership with Northwest Certified Forestry.
 The conference connected woodworkers with producers of locally sourced, sustainably harvested materials.
 We’ve also worked with State Parks harvesting downed trees from Fort Worden for a project with kids building habitat boxes for native bird species.
 We continue looking for opportunities to expand our contribution to building a sustainable community.

 Location, Location, Location

-That said, it’s not just about extra-curricular activities; the Fort is also a teaching tool providing students and interns the opportunity to apply and further hone their skills.
-Our students retrofitted windows on two historic fort buildings and are currently constructing porch furniture for officers’ row housing.
+That said, it’s not just about extra-curricular activities.
+The buildings at the park provide students and interns the opportunity to apply and further hone their skills.
+Our students retrofitted windows on two historic fort buildings and constructed porch furniture for officers’ row housing.

 Beyond the gates of the park, you’ll be welcomed by the historic Victorian port community of Port Townsend.
 In addition to bookstores, coffeehouses, restaurants and one of the most highly acclaimed movie theaters in the region, you’ll discover a community rich in traditional and skilled trades.
 Visit Boat Haven marina and see the renovation of the Western Flyer, the boat John Steinbeck chartered for his tour on the Sea of Cortes; or enjoy the historic buildings downtown and local neighborhoods filled with Victorian architecture The school, in partnership with the Northwest School of Wooden Boatbuilding and CedarRoot Folk School, is committed to the goal of making Jefferson County one of the top places in the West to learn skilled trades by 2020.